enotspe/fortinet-2-elasticsearch/README.md

-We have a multitenant deployment, with many logstash deployed all over, and no direct correlation between a logstash and a tenant ( logstash != tenant).
+We have tried to make our pipelines as modular as possible, witout any "hardcoding" inside them.
+For enrichment, we manage "dictionaries", so we can dynamically enrich any data we want, and we can change each dictionary per logstash, which gives the flexibility we are looking for because we have a multitenant deployment, with many logstash deployed all over, and no direct correlation between a logstash and a tenant ( logstash != tenant).
 So we need to have a very flexible pipeline architecture.

-Therefore, we have tried to make our pipelines as modular as possible, and witout any "hardcoding" inside them.
-For enrichment, we manage "dictionaries", so we can dynamically enrich any data we want, and we can change each dictionary on every logstash, which gives the flexibility we are looking for.
 This might not be your case, no problem, just use the pipelines you need!

 The overall pipeline flow is as follows: